almende/eve/implementations/java/libraries.md

 - **eve-gae.jar**
   Library needed for hosting Eve agents on Google App Engine.
-  This libary contains platform dependent functionality: a persistent state for the agents (DatastoreStateFactory), and a scheduler (AppEngineSchedulerFactory).
+  This library contains platform dependent functionality: a persistent state for the agents (DatastoreStateFactory), and a scheduler (AppEngineSchedulerFactory).

+- **eve-android.jar**
+  Library making Eve available on Android.

 - **eve-planning.jar**
   Contains agents acting on the domain of calendaring and planning.